shuguoli68/flutter_app/README.md

 # My Flutter project
 Trying to develop a mobile app using Flutter was a bit uncomfortable at first, but the development efficiency did improve.
-(尝试使用Flutter开发移动应用程序，刚开始还是有点不适应，但是开发效率确实提高了。)

 # flutter_app